whaleclub/api/source/index.html.md

 ### Response

-Returns a **[Position](#position-object)** object containing your newly-submitted position.
+Returns your newly-submitted position as a **[Position](#position-object)** object.

+In particular, an `id` is generated for the position that you can use in later calls such as updating or closing.

 ### Errors

-In addition to the common API errors, this endpoint can return the following errors under the `403` status code.
+In addition to the common API errors, this endpoint can return the following errors.

 Name | Description
 ---------- | -------
-Insufficient Balance | You have insufficient available funds to open a position of this size.
+Insufficient Balance | `403` You have insufficient available funds to open this position.
-Limits Exceeded | Submitting this position would exceed the active volume limit for this market.
+Limits Exceeded | `403` Submitting this position would exceed the active volume limit for this market.
-Position Max Exceeded | You have too many positions that are active or pending.
-Please cancel or close some before opening more.
+Position Max Exceeded | `403` You have too many positions that are active or pending.
+Please cancel or close some before opening additional positions.
-Limit Orders Only | Only limit orders are allowed in pre-market and after-hours trading.
+Limit Orders Only | `403` Only limit orders are allowed in pre-market and after-hours trading.
-Market Disabled | Longs (or shorts) are temporarily disabled for this market.
+Market Disabled | `403` Longs (or Shorts) are temporarily disabled for this market.
-Market Closed | This market is currently closed (e.g. on weekends for stocks) and not accepting new positions.
+Market Closed | `403` This market is currently closed (e.g. on weekends for stocks).
-Price Unavailable | Bid and ask prices are currently unavailable for this market.
+Price Unavailable | `500` Bid and ask prices are currently unavailable for this market.
+Please try again later.
-Price Outdated | Bid and ask prices are currently outdated for this market.
+Price Outdated | `500` Bid and ask prices are currently outdated for this market.
+Please try again later.
-Market Maintenance | The price feed for this market is currently under maintenance.
+Market Maintenance | `503` The price feed for this market is currently under maintenance.
+Please try again later.

 ## Get Position

-> Fetch information about an existing position
+> Fetch an existing position by passing its id to the request:

 ```shell
 curl "https://api.whaleclub.co/v1/position/get/s6pGQ4nyS4Z7jHRvJ" \